VEENCNT/The-Sandbox-Lite/README.md

 # Building instructions

-In order to compile the project SFML is needed.
+SFML is required.
 The compilation process is handled by CMake.